PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 * Kubernetes pulled our `adderservice` image from our Docker repository

-* Kubernetes created a `pod` in which to run our container. `pods` are managed by a replication controller which is associated with a namespace.
+* Kubernetes created a [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/) in which to run our container.
+Pods are managed by a replication controller which is associated with a namespace.
 In this case the `micro` namespace.

-* We also created a Kubernetes `service` to expose our `adderservice` container to the outside world.
+* We also created a Kubernetes [service](https://kubernetes.io/docs/concepts/services-networking/service/) to expose our `adderservice` container to the outside world.
 The service exists within our `micro` namespace.

 A full introduction and tutorial on Kubernetes can be found on the official Kubernetes site here: https://kubernetes.io/docs/tutorials/.
 This tutorial provides a great explanation of the basic concepts that we need in order to work with Kubernetes.
-It is strongly recommended that we work through this tutorial and then revisit the diagram above before proceeding to the next recipe.
+If the intricacies of our deployment thus far are still a little unclear we recommend working through the Kubernetes tutorial revisiting the diagram above before proceeding to the next recipe.

-There are of course alternatives to Kubernets, however, Kubernetes is at present the leading container orchestration platform.
-Some alternatives include:
+There are of course alternatives to Kubernetes, some alternatives include:

 * Docker Swarm - https://docs.docker.com/engine/swarm/
 * Apache Mesos - http://mesos.apache.org/
 * Amazon Elastic Container Services - https://aws.amazon.com/ecs

+However, Kubernetes is at the time of writing the leading container orchestration platform.

 ### There's more

-It is important to fully understand the core concepts behind Kubernets, to help us do this we will explore the dashboard and also push an updated container to `minikube`
+It is important to fully understand the core concepts behind Kubernetes.
+To help us do this we will explore the dashboard and also push an updated container to `minikube`

-### Dashboard
+### Using the `minikube` dashboard

-`Minikube` comes with a built in web dashboard.
-Whilst the `kubectl` command line client is our primary point of interaction, the dashboard is a great visual tool for exploring Kubernetes. let's open it up now:
+The `minikube` tool comes with a built in web dashboard.
+Whilst the `kubectl` command line client is our primary point of interaction, the dashboard is a great visual tool for exploring Kubernetes.

+We can open the dashboard with the following command:

 ```sh
 $ minikube dashbaord